raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 | **Cost:** 1/Intensity | **Range:** Touch |
 | **Area:** 1 Target | **Resist:** NA |

-The subject of this spell can move along vertical surfaces and ceilings with a 10-foot Movement Rate, even while hanging upside down.
+The subject of this spell can move along vertical surfaces and ceilings with a 10-foot Movimento Rate, even while hanging upside down.
 The subject must remove all hand and footwear and uCanto objects of negligible ENC (ENC less than 1) is impossible due to them sticking to their hands.
 This includes most spell-casting material components, typically making spell casting impossible while under the Influência of Spider Climb.
 To pull an object free from the individual or pull a resisting individual free from a surface requires a successful Musculatura roll at Formidable difficulty.

 ---
 #### Spiritshield